 Year-End Tax Planning Tips from CPAs

-Autumn is here.
-Besides pumpkins and hayrides, it is time for year-end tax planning.
-Thinking ahead can protect you from waiting until December when there may be too little time to do things in a thought-out way.
-Here are some year-end tax planning tips that should be considered before the end of 2020.
-These can help you begin 2021 in the best position to plan for future wealth.
+Thinking ahead can protect you from waiting until there may be too little time to do things in a thought-out way.
+Here are some year-end tax planning tips that should be considered before the end of the year.
+These can help you begin the next tax year in the best position to plan for future wealth.

 Delay Sending Fourth-Quarter Invoices until 2021